smapiot/piral/docs/specs/feed-api-specification.md

 In `PiletMetadataV1` the role of `hash` is replaced by an optional `integrity` field.
 While hash could be anything (we recommend SHA1) the `integrity` actually follows the browser specification (see references) and must be prefixed with a valid hash method (e.g., `sha384-`) followed by the base64 encoded hash.

 For `PiletMetadataV2` pilets to be identified accurately the `spec` field needs to be available and set to `v2`.
-Otherwise, from the metadata perspective these pilets are almost identical to `PiletMetadataV1`.
+Otherwise, from the metadata perspective, these pilets are almost identical to `PiletMetadataV1`.
 The major difference is that the actual JavaScript code is conforming to SystemJS instead of UMD.

 The `custom` field can be used to transport any custom data into your Piral instance.
 This can be helpful for some fixed constants, translations, or some other relevant information.

 The `config` field can be used to transport frontend configuration to be leveraged by the specific pilet.
 This can be helpful to obtain things that should be easily configurable or changeable such as colors, frontend API keys (e.g., for Google Maps), or specific behavior.

 The `dependencies` field can be used to provide a list of scripts that should be loaded before running the pilet.
-The idea is that these script can live on a CDN (and thus be cached efficiently) and could be potentially shared (i.e., multiple pilets using the same scripts will only load the script once).
+The idea is that these scripts can live on a CDN (and thus be cached efficiently) and could be potentially shared (i.e., multiple pilets using the same scripts will only load the script once).

 **Error Response**